mariadb-corporation/MaxScale/Documentation/Getting-Started/MaxGUI.md

 ### Current limitations
 A connection is bound to a worksheet, so sessions querying of a connection is not yet supported.
-The hard limit rows of each result are set to 10000 rows.
-Though it can be increased, it can cause MaxScale to run out of memory.
-In addition, pagination of the query result set is not supported.
-To work around this, use LIMIT offset, row_count to navigate through the result set.
+The hard limit rows of each result are set to 10000 rows which means MaxScale returns 10000 rows regardless value of the LIMIT clause.
+In addition, `LIMIT` is not automatically injected into statements written in the SQL editor.

 ## Logs Viewer
 To access logs viewer, clicking the gear icon in the sidebar navigation